TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-So it will should be able to run `certipy`.
+So it should be able to run `certipy`.

-If wen run it, there is a vulnerable template:
+If we run it, there is a vulnerable template:

 <br />